Article

 Serological evidence of recent EBV reactivation in PVS

-The participants with PVS had a higher prevalence of Epstein-Barr Virus (EBV) and Herpes Simplex Virus coinfection and a lower prevalence of Epstein-Barr Virus and Cytomegalovirus coinfection than controls.
-PVS participants also had greater antibody reactivities to two peptides corresponding to two envelope glycoproteins, EBVgp42, and gp350, necessary for B cell infection.
+The participants with PVS had a higher prevalence of Epstein-Barr virus (EBV) and Herpes Simplex virus coinfection than controls.
+PVS participants also had greater antibody reactivities to two peptides corresponding to two envelope glycoproteins, EBVgp42, and gp350, necessary for B-cell infection.
 Study participants with greater antibody reactivity to gp42, as assessed by ELISA, also exhibited higher percentages of TNFα-producing CD8+ T-cells.

-The presence of circulating S1 protein of post-COVID-19 vaccination syndrome
+The presence of the circulating S1 protein in individuals with post-COVID-19 vaccination syndrome

 Machine learning-based identification of PVS

-To establish a combined global immune signature for persistent symptoms following COVID-19 vaccination, the authors built machine-learning models.
-Among the features selected, several were negatively associated with PVS, including circulating factors sIL-1R1, fetuin A36, granzyme A and B, FLT−3L and HMGB1, and subsets of circulating CD4 T cell populations (CXCR3+ CD4 T-cells, CD4+ TEMRA cells, and IL-4+/IL-6+ CD4+ T-cells).
+Machine-learning models, built to establish a combined global immune signature for persistent symptoms following COVID-19 vaccination, demonstrated that several parameters were negatively associated with PVS, including circulating factors sIL-1R1, fetuin A36, granzyme A and B, FLT−3L, and HMGB1, as well as some subsets of circulating CD4 T cell populations (CXCR3+ CD4 T-cells, CD4+ TEMRA cells, and IL-4+/IL-6+ CD4+ T-cells).
 Multiple hormones and neuropeptides synthesized by the hypothalamus, pituitary glands, and the peripheral nerves involved in nociception and stress responses, such as oxytocin, neurotensin, endorphin, melanocyte-stimulating hormones (MSH), and substance P, were also negatively associated with PVS.
-The features that were positively associated with PVS were anti-EBV gp42 IgG titers, MMP1 levels, and TNFα+ CD8 T-cells.
+The features that were positively associated with PVS were anti-EBV gp42 IgG titer, MMP1 level, and TNFα+ CD8+ T-cells.
 No single variable or small subset of variables had a particularly strong differentiating power.

 Conclusion

-This study showed that participants with post-COVID-19 vaccination syndrome had reduced CD4+ T-cell subsets in the circulation (both Th1 and Th2) and increased TNFα levels in CD8+ T-cells.
+This study showed that participants with post-COVID-19 vaccination syndrome had a specific immunological profile with reduced CD4+ T-cell subsets in the circulation (both Th1 and Th2) and increased TNFα levels in CD8+ T-cells.
 Among the cell populations of myeloid origin, they had reduced cDC2 cells and elevated non-classical monocytes.
-According to the authors, the lower S protein-specific IgG levels observed in individuals with PVS were mainly due to the limited vaccine doses.

-In addition, PVS participants had serological evidence for recent EBV reactivation.
+PVS participants also had serological evidence for recent EBV reactivation.
 Importantly, elevated levels of spike protein (full-length S and S1 subunit) were detected in circulation up to 709 days after vaccination, even in individuals with no evidence of detectable SARS-CoV-2 infection.

 The authors concluded that these results highlight potential immune differences in individuals with post-COVID-19 vaccination syndrome that merit further investigation to better understand this condition.